carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 __workflow_input.yml__
 ~~~
-fastq_file:
+rna_reads_human:
   class: File
   location: rnaseq/raw_fastq/Mov10_oe_1.subset.fq
   format: http://edamontology.org/format_1930
 ~~~
 {: .language-yaml}

 In the input file the values for the inputs that are declared in the `inputs` section of the workflow are provided.
-The workflow takes `fastq_file` as an input parameter.
+The workflow takes `rna_reads_human` as an input parameter, so we use the same variable name in the input file.
 When setting inputs, the class of the object needs to be defined, for example `class: File` or `class: Directory`.
 The `location` field contains the location of the input file.
-The last line is needed in this example to provide a format for the fastq file.
+In this example the last line is needed to provide a format for the fastq file.

 Now you can run the workflow using the following command: